 It’s that time of year for all things nice and Pumpkin Spice!
-As we get closer to the holidays, I start to think of homemade gift ideas that can be given out to family and friends, and soaps are a great option for gifts!
+As we get closer to the holidays, I start to think of homemade gift ideas that can be given out to family and friends, and spa items like soaps are a great option for gifts!
 Since most all of us go a little crazy for the pumpkin spice profile (for good reason if you ask me), an easy Pumpkin Spice soap seems the perfect way to go for a seasonal gift idea … and this recipe is so easy to make, too!Pumpkin Spice Soap, makes 4 bars (4 oz each)

 1 pound of melt and pour soap